 Above all, the program is designed for people who are curious about the world around them!
 You can choose Jewish studies as a major, but it can also be your minor.
 A student friendly class schedule and our welcoming and open-minded staff members will help you coordinate Jewish studies classes with your other university course work or your job.

 Please note that our BA program is only offered in Polish.

 Why choose our Program?

 Our lecturers are specialists in their fields, who teach with genuine passion.
 They are not afraid of difficult questions, and they enjoy discussions.
 Our students benefit from the Department’s extensive links with numerous research and teaching centers in Poland and abroad.
-We offer our students a scholarship program that includes financial aid and semesters spent abroad as part of the Erasmus Plus program.
+We offer our students a chance to participate in the Erasmus Plus program.
 The “Sznirele Perele” student society affiliated with the program helps our students develop their interests and participate in a wide range of projects in Poland and abroad.

 Are you wondering what you can do with a degree in Jewish studies?
 Our graduates work in cultural institutions, non-governmental organizations, schools, diplomatic institutions, and even in the police!
 You can listen to their stories here.

 So if you have 1905 hours free and you want to put them to good use, sign up for Jewish studies in Wrocław!